CONTACT lucky pierre

 Final Meals is a community-based performance/video installation.
 Each final meal as published by the Texas Department of Criminal Justice since 1982 is prepared, consumed, and filmed.
 Lucky Pierre and volunteers from the community cook recreations of the final meals requested by Texas death row inmates.
-A volunteer is then videotaped eating the meal.
+A volunteer is then videotaped eating the meal—a solitary performance of one.
 The recorded video is a single 22-minute overhead black and white shot.
-The food is the focus of the video, what is prepared, what is consumed—a final gesture towards bodily maintenance and comfort.
+The food is the focus of the video, what is prepared, what is consumed—a final carceral-state sanctioned gesture towards bodily maintenance and comfort.

 Bill Talsma, friend and collaborator.
 He made us luckier.

 Lucky Pierre is a collaborative group working in writing, performance, education, activism, events and visual forms.
 We work to create structures for engagement with various publics to explore issues and ideas in ways that accommodate a wide range of experience, styles and approaches.
 The open structure allows collaborators and viewers to define their own participation; helping to create meaning and change that determine the final form and outcomes of the work.